Advice for private rented tenants

 It's usually an illegal eviction if your landlord:

-You should contact our Housing and Health Team on 01622 602440.
+You can contact our Housing Standards Team by emailing housingstandards@maidstone.gov.uk.
 We may look to assist you by negotiating with your landlord to try to get you back into your home or by prosecuting your landlord for illegal eviction.
+Check if you can get a Rent Repayment Order.

 You should call the police if you're being illegally evicted by a private landlord and your landlord is violent or threatens violence.